Skip to content

 1. Open the Sidebar

-Click the TestPilot AI icon in the VS Code Activity Bar (left sidebar).
+Click the TestPilot AI icon in the VS Code Activity Bar (left sidebar) and complete the sign-up flow above.

 2. Generate Test Cases